Lakorthus/Codewars/README.md

 # Codewars

-This repository was created to record my progress in 'CodeWars'.
+This repository was created to record my progress in javaScript.

 All the excersises where created by CodeWars.